joseguzman1337/Momentum-Apps/README.md

 ### Requirements

-- Flipper Zero with USB HID support
+- Flipper Zero with USB HID and BLE support
 - NFC cards/tags (ISO14443-3A compatible)
-- Computer with USB HID keyboard support
+- Computer/device with USB HID or BLE HID keyboard support
+  - USB mode: Works with any device that supports USB keyboards
+  - BLE mode: Works with iOS, Android, and PC devices that support Bluetooth keyboards

 ### API Usage